SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 #### Can I use my own private OpenAI instance?

 In a future release, Administrators will have the option to connect Prophecy Data Copilot to their private subscription OpenAI.

+#### Can I use Data Copilot on my on-premise installation of Prophecy?

+Yes!
+Speak to your Prophecy account owner with questions.

 ## Try Data Copilot